tsender/auto_scene_gen/documentation/creating_vehicle_nodes.md

 5. Follow any custom callbacks that you created and function like a normal node (see ).
 6. Perform a reset procedure when the vehicle is disabled (see below).
 7. Go back to step 4 and repeat until the node is destroyed.
+8. Prioer to getting destroyed, perform a shutdown procedure.

 ### Customizing the Node

 The `AutoSceneGenVehicleNode` is the base class from which all of your ROS nodes will inherit from because this node abstracts away all of the overhead needed to interactwith the entire AutoSceneGen ecosystem.
 For the most part, you can treat your child classes like regular ROS nodes - you can add more parameters in the constructor and create however many callbacks you need in each node.

 Since this entire platform is built on creating an automated system in which scenarios can be created/executed repeatedly without forcing the user to restart Unreal Engine or their ROS nodes (unless a critical problem arises), part of the overhead embedded in this interfaces does result in some minor modifications to your ROS nodes.
-The following codeblock must be placed at the very top of every callback to ensure your code does not execute prematurely:
+The following codeblock must be placed at the very top of *every* callback to ensure your code does not execute prematurely:

 Python:
 ```
 if not self.vehicle_ok():
     return
 ```

 C++:
 ```
-if (!vehicleOK())
+if (!vehicle_ok())
     return;
 ```

 ### Logging